fossit-org/NoteZ/README.md

-# pgdav_notes
+# NoteZ

-A simple portal for and by the students at PGDAV College (Evening), studying in Bachelor of Arts Programme (B.A Prog).
+A simple go-to portal for and by the students.

 ---

 ## About this project
 This is a simple learner's project to understand web development and computer science in general.
 The scope of the project revolves around providing a simple interface to college students to interact and access various resources necessary to study in this programme.

+If you want some insights, we will be doing the following:

+- Using GitHub to collaborate on code written by others
+- Learn to integrate backend and frontend
+- Make a functional web app from scratch and deploy it on a server
+- Learn the fundamentals of server management

+We will develop using the following languages / libraries:

+- HTML
+- SCSS with bootstrap
+- JavaScript
+- jQuery
+- PHP
+- MySQL

 ## Features
 - Student lists and profile with basic info